A very attractive clumping fern, with fronds to 120 cm long, all originating from a central clump (rhizome).

-This fern has a very nice form with fronds to 120 cm long, erect to pendent.
-The fronds are considered compound-bipinnate with the segments of the fronds strongly divided into pinnatifid segments, dark to light green.
+Asplenium spp. exhibit a wide range of frond appearances as well as plant habits.
+In this species, this frons are very attractive to 120 cm long by about 30 cm wide, erect to pendent; considered compound-bipinnate with the segments of the fronds strongly divided into pinnatifid segments, dark to light green.
 The fronds themselves are also very thin and seemingly fragile.

-Spores are produced in linear to elliptic sori, to 4 mm long, with up to two underneath each terminal frond segment.
+Spores are produced in linear to elliptic sori (spore-houses), to 4 mm long, with up to two underneath each frond segment.

-This species used to be part of Asplenium bulbiferum.
+This species used to treated as Asplenium bulbiferum subsp. gracillimum.
 Recent studies have re-classified the Australian species.
 Websites which provide information for growing this plant likely refer to Asplenium bulbiferum.